 - Flag indicating if Test Repository folders should be created automatically if they do not exist.

 During this step, you'll define the mapping of columns to Jira/Xray fields.

-There are two mandatory fields that must be mapped: Summary and Test Type.
+There are three mandatory fields that must be mapped: Test ID, Summary and Test Type.